Romanmc72/My_Dockerfiles/apps/youtube-api/README.md

 ## Cool, but why?

 Some youtubers (cough cough...
 Mr Beast) allegedly give out large prizes to their N'th subscriber when that N is a multiple of 20 million or so.
-With this I now have a way to check what the subscriber count is on a daily basis and see how close they are to the threshold, then potentially subscribe at that next big landmark ot win a prize.
+With this I now have a way to check what the subscriber count is on a daily basis and see how close they are to the threshold, then potentially subscribe at that next big landmark to win a prize.